 It was so fun to protest, I decided to do it again the next summer.
 This time, it was in front of a Hilton hotel where plumbers were on strike, again for insufficient wages.
 I received another lunch and $10 bucks as well as a sign that read, “Pay us fairly, or we'll blow your shit up!”
 It was a blast!

 I admire the Occupy Wall Street movement.
-I know some of them are paid or sponsored just like I was, while some of them really think that they are making a difference by sitting around and chanting.
+I know some of them are paid or sponsored just like I was.
+While some of them really think that they are making a difference by sitting around and chanting.

 I do that all the time with my trusty old Martin acoustic guitar.
 I know a lot of you don't know exactly what you are protesting about, since taxpayers did make over $10 billion from TARP bailout money so far, and it was the government who provided all the goodies and not Wall St. But, who cares?
 It's all about one love.

+Go naked to really fight rampant capitalism and income disparity!
 Finally, if you're one of the 50% of Americans who pay no Federal income taxes, then Wall Street and capitalism hasn't taken your money one bit.
 Have fun and keep up the good work!
 Power to the people!

 10 years later in 2021, we need to protest social injustice and racism.
 We must be anti-racist by speaking up and standing up, instead of staying quiet.
 If there is an attack against Asian-Americans, there is an attack against all Americans.